Control tips

 • Desire to recoup

-Control is not a restriction, but freedom.
+Control is not a limitation, but freedom.

-Play on your terms.
-Play consciously.
+Play on your own terms.
+Play mindfully.